Republican presidential nominee Donald Trump had one job in his third and final debate with Democratic nominee Hillary Clinton: break out.

 It might be in part because the campaign roles of the principals have begun to harden into permanent impression.
 And it could be because Trump himself once again stepped on his own substantive message with much of his behavior.

 The relative restraint that seemed to have been instilled for the second debate wore thin not long after this debate began.
 Defending herself against his attacks on U.S. foreign policy, Clinton said she preferred her position to being "a puppet for Putin," a reference to Russian President Vladimir Putin.
-Trump interrupted with "not a puppet, not a puppet, you're the puppet," and an outing that had begun on an even keel quickly lost its ballast.
+Trump interrupted with "No puppet.
+You're the puppet," and an outing that had begun on an even keel quickly lost its ballast.

 Thereafter, Trump reverted to the rougher demeanor he showed in the first debate.
 Whether it was his exposure on the Russia connection or his annoyance at the personal dig, Trump was back to mugging for the camera and bickering with the moderator.